" " Fall Flowers For Hanging Baskets – BesideTheFrontDoor.com

 How do I protect fall flowers from frost?

 Most flowers are sensitive to frost, however, if you protect them, they can continue to flower for you for several more weeks.
-Protecting them when temperatures threaten to dip to 35 degrees F, or 2 degrees C, is a good idea because temperatures will vary by a few degrees, even within your own yard.
+Protecting them when temperatures threaten to dip to 35 degrees F, or 2 degrees C, is a good idea because temperatures will vary by a few degrees, even within your yard.
 If you do cover, and you do not need to, then no harm, no foul.
-On the other hand, if you do not cover and if was colder than you expected, the blooms are gone, and may not come back anytime soon.
-Also, the temperatures where a hanging basket are can easily be several degrees lower than on the ground, just bringing your baskets down, and setting on the ground on a cool night is often enough for the ‘will it frost, or won’t it frost’ nights.
+On the other hand, if you do not cover and it is colder than you expected, the blooms are gone, and may not develop more buds this season.
+Also, the temperatures where a hanging basket is hanging can easily be several degrees lower than on the ground, just bringing your baskets down, and setting them on the ground on a cool night is often enough for the ‘will it frost, or won’t it frost’ nights.

 Recent Posts